-Popped together this lovely gluten free banana loaf the other day, as I had a couple of bananas that didn’t look great and it was the perfect way of using them up.
-I followed the BBC good food ‘Brilliant Banana loaf’ recipe, just switching a few ingredients to make it completely gluten free.
-Love the BBC Good food site for excellent and reliable recipes.
-They do have a dedicated gluten free section (as with my site, always double check the ingredients you use to make sure gf).
-But, also many of their standard recipes can also be adapted to make them gluten free – just as I have done for this banana loaf!!
+The banana loaf is an adaption of the BBC good food ‘Brilliant Banana loaf’ recipe.
+I just switched a few ingredients to make it completely gluten free.
+I love the BBC Good food site for excellent, reliable recipes.
+They do have a dedicated gluten free section (as with my site, always double check the ingredients suggested to ensure they’re gluten free).
+However, many of their standard recipes can easily be adapted to make them gluten free too.

 Ingredients